 Postscript: what the recent agreements actually say

 Salesforce / Informatica.
 May 26, 2025.
 Eight billion dollars.
 Section 3.14, the IP rep, lists five categories of Intellectual Property, all tied to a government filing: patents, registered trademarks, domain names, copyright registrations, and “any other Intellectual Property that is the subject of an application, certificate, filing, registration or other document issued by, filed with, or recorded by” a government authority.
-The application layer fits into none of them.
+The AI application layer fits into none of them.
 The agreement does mention AI in Section 3.9, the privacy and compliance rep, where the Company represents that it complies with laws governing the development, training, fine-tuning, and validation of “AI Systems,” and that it had legally enforceable rights to use the Training Data.
 It is a compliance rep, not an asset rep. It says the Company did not break any AI laws.
 It does not represent the existence, scope, ownership, or transferability of any system prompt, custom instruction file, agent configuration, fine-tuned weight, embeddings index, retrieval library, or tool integration.
 It puts none of them on a schedule.
 The retention package, the indemnity, the MAC, and the closing conditions all run on the standard merger agreement language, untouched by AI.
 The asset class is invisible across the document.

 Electronic Arts going-private.
 September 28, 2025.
 Fifty-five billion dollars.
 Acquired by a consortium of the Saudi Public Investment Fund, Silver Lake, and Affinity Partners at $210 per share.
 Section 5.1(q), the IP rep, works through six subsections of the same forty-year-old asset framework: registered IP, infringement, trade-secret protection, employee assignment of inventions, government funding, source code, open source.
 Subsection (vii) is new.
 It reads, in full, that the Company and its Subsidiaries “(A) have obtained all licenses and consents, provided all notices and disclosures, and taken all other steps required by applicable Laws in order to collect and use all AI Inputs in the conduct of their business as currently conducted, (B) use all AI Technologies in compliance with all applicable license terms, consents, agreements and applicable Laws, and (C) have not been subject to any Actions regarding the Company’s or its Subsidiaries’ development or deployment of any AI Technologies.”
 Three subclauses, all compliance subclauses.
-Defined terms “AI Inputs” and “AI Technologies” carry the entire AI rep, and they carry it without representing ownership, scope, transferability, or location of any of the underlying artifacts.
-EA, a fifty-five-billion-dollar take-private of a software company that uses AI throughout product development, has its application layer represented by three compliance subclauses tucked into the seventh subsection of the IP rep. Nothing about the application layer is scheduled.
+Defined terms “AI Inputs” and “AI Technologies” carry the entire AI rep, and they carry it without representing ownership, scope, transferability, or location of any of the underlying components of the AI application layer.
+EA, a fifty-five-billion-dollar take-private of a software company that uses AI throughout product development, has its AI application layer represented by three compliance subclauses tucked into the seventh subsection of the IP rep. Nothing about the AI application layer is scheduled.
 Nothing in the retention package, the indemnity, the MAC, or the closing conditions reaches it.
 The asset class is invisible across the document.

 In every one of these merger agreements, source code, the moat of 2010, got eight schedules, six representations, and a parallel diligence shakedown that likely ran into the millions.
-The application layer, the moat of 2026, got nothing.
+The AI application layer, the moat of 2026, got nothing.

 Sources: HPE / Juniper Merger Agreement, Ex.
 2.1; Salesforce / Informatica Merger Agreement, Ex.
 2.1; Electronic Arts Merger Agreement, Ex.
-2.1.
+2.1; Adobe / Semrush Merger Agreement, Ex.
+2.1; Adobe announcement (Nov.
+19, 2025); Adobe announcement on close (Apr.
+28, 2026).